-- Must read and adhere to the policy - Must meet the expectations upon all staff to offer Quality First Teaching in Wave 1 which meets the needs of all pupils. - Must engage in professional development which enhances their understanding and expertise regarding the Areas of Need and how to identify special educational needs.
+Must read and adhere to the policy

-Local Governors:
+- Must meet the expectations upon all staff to offer Quality First Teaching in Wave 1 which meets the needs of all pupils. - Must engage in professional development which enhances their understanding and expertise regarding the Areas of Need and how to identify special educational needs.

-- Must ensure that the school has a SEND Policy and that it is regularly reviewed every year - Must ensure that there is a member of the Senior Leadership Team that has specific responsibility for the policy (e.g. Headteacher)
+Local Governors have a legal duty to::

-Must ensure that the effectiveness of the Policy is regularly monitored and that this is reported to the Hunsley Primary Local Governing Body by a dedicated link governor
+- Must ensure that the school has a SEND Policy and that it is regularly reviewed every year - Must report on how the school's SEND policy is being implemented and how resources are allocated in the governing board's Annual SEND Report - Must ensure that there is a member of the Senior Leadership Team that has specific responsibility for the policy (e.g. Headteacher) and that the SEND Code of Practice is followed - Should, with the headteacher, decide the school's general policy and approach to meeting pupils' special educational needs and oversee the school's work so that pupils with special educational needs have the opportunity to participate as fully as possible in all aspects of school life - Must ensure that the effectiveness of the Policy is regularly monitored and that this is reported to the Hunsley Primary Local Governing Body by a dedicated link governor